CharlieCRChen/scrolling-test-new/README.md

 # Scrolling Test Tool

-This scrolling test was developed by Chaoran Chen for the CMU HCII class [05-440/640: Interaction Techniques]("https://www.cs.cmu.edu/~bam/uicourse/05440inter2022/"), Spring, 2022.
+This scrolling test was developed by Chaoran Chen and Brad Myers for the CMU HCII class [05-440/640: Interaction Techniques]("https://www.cs.cmu.edu/~bam/uicourse/05440inter2022/"), Spring, 2022.

+The goal is to explore creating a standardized test for scrolling, that will work on any device that can view a webpage.
+The key requirement was to avoid the need to click, as required by all other scrolling tests, since for some tasks like reading, no clicking is needed when scrolling.
+Also we found that the difficulty of clicking accurately was dominating the times on smartphones, so it wasn't really testing the scrolling speed.

-The goal is to land the stars or certain line into the grey area as QUICKLY and as ACCURATELY as possible.
-At the end of the test, you will be able to obtain your result in our [Google Sheet](https://docs.google.com/spreadsheets/d/1IFnbDxDevUu4e9yBf4bvp2ftLrxqFBydhNRS9CWxw6M/edit?usp=sharing).
+There are 2 phases of tests - in one, which models scrolling to an unknown place, so the user must do a visual search while scrolling, the goal is to land the stars or certain line into the grey area as QUICKLY and as ACCURATELY as possible.
+In the second phase, which models going to a known place, the user is told which line to scroll to.
+In each phase, the user must scroll various lengths, ranging from a few lines to all the way to the end of the page, which is about 99 rows of graphics, where each row is about the size of 3 lines of text (so the document is about 300 lines of text tall).

+At the end of the test, the current code puts all the results into our [Google Sheet](https://docs.google.com/spreadsheets/d/1IFnbDxDevUu4e9yBf4bvp2ftLrxqFBydhNRS9CWxw6M/edit?usp=sharing).

+You are welcome to use this test as-is, and check the results in our Google Sheet, or else to adapt it as desired to your needs.
+We hope to eventually have a publication about this test, but for now, please cite us as:

+Chaoran Chen and Brad A Myers, "Scrolling Test Software", 2022, https://github.com/CharlieCRChen/scrolling-test-new/

 ## How to use it